-Details 8 Description of t dataset he General description of the dataset 9 Data size Indicate size and unit (TB, PB, etc).
-Indicate dataset dimensions (n° of observations/rows and n° of features/columns) 10 Status Specify if it is already in place, established, or planned 11 Use in OPTIMAI How the data is/will be used in OPTIMAI 12 Use beyond OPTIMAI How the data could be useful to other researchers beyond OPTIMAI Open Data 13 Is the data open?
-Define: Yes - Public; Yes - but restricted access, No 14 Explanation Justify of open access decision 15 Storage Location Indicate where this dataset is / going to be stored: external repository, partner database, project database, etc. (if open, specify repository 16 Who Indicate who is responsible for storing the data 17 Metadata Make data findable including provisions for metadata and how is this managed 18 How Define how can the data be accessed (software, techniques) 19 Increase data re-use Define how and when will the data be made available for re-use ETHICS and Protection 20 Personal Data Indicate if the dataset includes personal data.
+10 Status Indicate size and unit (TB, PB, etc).
+Indicate dataset dimensions (n° of observations/rows and n° of features/columns) Specify if it is already in place, established, or planned 11 Use in OPTIMAI How the data is/will be used in OPTIMAI 12 Use beyond Use beyond OPTIMAI How the data could be useful to other researchers beyond OPTIMAI Open Data 13 Is the data open?
+Define: Yes - Public; Yes - but restricted access, No 14 Explanation Justify of open access decision 15 Storage Location Indicate where this dataset is / going to be stored: external repository, partner database, project database, etc. (if open, specify repository 16 Who Indicate who is responsible for storing the data 17 Metadata 18 How Make data findable including provisions for metadata and how is this managed Define how can the data be accessed (software, techniques) 19 Increase data re-use Define how and when will the data be made available for re-use ETHICS and Protection 20 Personal Data Indicate if the dataset includes personal data.
 If Yes, an additional template has to be completed 21 Security Requirements Indicate if there are specific security measures (both technical and organizational) to be considered regarding the dataset 22 Comments Any other explanation about the dataset